Artchibald/WTW_107405_product_logo_template_script/README.md

 - Then all the Core exports (sourceDoc.artboards[0].XXXX)
 - Then all the expressive exports (sourceDoc.artboards[1].XXXX)
 - Extra note: I noticed "let = colorIndex" is needed for CMYK conversions, be sure it isdeclared in the previous new docrgb block, but after the function convertToRGB or cmyk invert further on, does not work.
-- Extra note: Make sure you use colors8 (CMYK) and colors9 (RGB) in the right places or you will have problems with inverts
+- Extra note: Make sure you use app.executeCommand colors8 (CMYK) and colors9 (RGB) in the right places or you will have problems with inverts
 # Font issues

 Font type must be TT (truetype), doesn't work with O (opentype)